qouteall/qouteall-blog/Cognitive-biases.md

 >
 > — _The Black Swan_

-People dislike uncertain future and want to predict the future, while ignoring their terrible past prediction record (hindsight bias).
+People dislike uncertain future and keep predicting the future, while ignoring their terrible past prediction record (hindsight bias).

-When a statistician meets an unknown distribution, they tend to assume that the unknown distribution is gaussian, because gaussian distribution can yield good results, even though not every distribution is gaussian.
+People like to wrongly apply a theory to real world, because applying the theory can give results.
+Example: assuming that an unknown distribution is gaussian even when it's not.

 **Zeigarnik effect**: People focus on uncompleted things more than completed things.
-When some desire is not fulfilled (when gambling not winning, a PvP game match not winning, browsing social media not seeing wanted content), the desire becomes more significant.
+When some desire is not fulfilled (gambling not winning, PvP game not winning, browsing social media not seeing wanted content, etc.), the desire becomes more significant.

 Need for closure is also related to **curiosity**.

 ### Idealization of the unfamiliar

-People may idealize the things that they are not familiar with and don't know much:
+People may idealize the things that they are not familiar with:

 - People may idealize their partner, until living with the parter for some time.
 - "The grass is greener on the other side" (**Greener grass syndrome**).
-- People may believe that other countries are better than the country that they live in. "外国的月亮更圆 (The moon is more round in foreign countries)".
-- Thinkging that AI is super powerful when not using AI in real working.
-The more one uses AI in real work, the more one know the limitations of AI.

-This is related to binary thinking: If the unknown thing is not bad, then it's ideal.
+- Assuming that another career/lifestyle/country (that you are not familar with) is better than the current one.

-People tend to idealize the distant past.
-People tend to forget the past misery.
+People tend to idealize the distant past and forget the past misery.
 This helps people get out of trauma, and at the same time idealize the past things:

 - After a long time since bearing a child, women tend to forget the pain of bearing a child and may want another child.
 - After decades passed since the collapse of Soviet Union, some people remember more of the good aspects of the Soviet Union.